-Illinois-based Wahl currently employs some 2,000 people worldwide (800 in the US) in Argentina, Australia, Brazil, Canada, China, England, Germany, Holland, Hungary, Japan, Russia, South Africa, Spain, and the US.
+Illinois-based Wahl employs some 3,300 people worldwide (800 in the US) in Argentina, Australia, Brazil, Canada, China, England, Germany, Holland, Hungary, Japan, Russia, South Africa, Spain, and the US.
 Wahl products are available in more than 165 countries worldwide.

 Sales and Marketing